axm5507/ai201-project1-unofficial-guide-starter/README.md

      Why is this knowledge valuable, and why is it hard to find through official channels?
-     Example: "Student reviews of CS professors at [university] — useful because official course descriptions don't reflect teaching style, exam difficulty, or workload." -->
+     Example: "Student reviews of CS professors at [university] — useful because official course descriptions don't reflect teaching style, exam difficulty, or workload." --> This chatbot provides the user with help on finding things to do in the Bryan/College staiton area.

 ---